ibm-cloud-docs/vmwaresolutions/sddc/sd_orderinginstance.md

   * **Primary Subnet** is assigned to physical hosts for public network access.
   * **Private Primary Subnet** is assigned to physical hosts for management traffic.

-##### Important

-* Ensure that the firewall configuration on the selected VLANs does not block the management data traffic.
-* Ensure that all of the VLANs you select are in the same pod because ESXi servers cannot be provisioned on mixed-pod VLANs.
+Ensure that the firewall configuration on the selected VLANs does not block the management data traffic.
+Ensure that all of the VLANs you select are in the same pod because ESXi servers cannot be provisioned on mixed-pod VLANs.
+{:important}

 ## Services
+{: #sd_orderinginstance-addon-services}

 When you order a Cloud Foundation instance, you can also order add-on services.
 For more information about the available services, see [Services for Cloud Foundation instances](/docs/services/vmwaresolutions/sddc/sd_planning.html#services-for-cloud-foundation-instances).

 ## Order summary
+{: #sd_orderinginstance-order-summary}

 Based on your selected configuration for the instance and add-on services, the estimated cost is instantly generated and displayed in the right pane.
 Click **Pricing details** on the right pane to generate a PDF document that provides the estimate details.

 ## Procedure to order Cloud Foundation instances
+{: #sd_orderinginstance-procedure}

 1. From the {{site.data.keyword.cloud_notm}} catalog, click **VMware** from the left navigation pane and then click **Cloud Foundation** in the **Virtual Data Centers** section.
 2. On the **VMware Cloud Foundation on IBM Cloud** page, click **Create**.